Inuyasha: Yashahime: Princess Half-Demon

-The series is produced by Sunrise, directed by Teruo Sato (season 1) and Masakazu Hishida (season 2) with main character designs by the original creator Rumiko Takahashi.
-Staff from Inuyasha returned, with Katsuyuki Sumisawa in charge of the scripts, Yoshihito Hishinuma in charge of the anime character designs and Kaoru Wada as composer.
+The series is produced by Sunrise, and was directed by Teruo Sato for the first season and Masakazu Hishida for the second, with character design by Inuyasha author Rumiko Takahashi.
+Staff from the Inuyasha anime returned, with writer Katsuyuki Sumisawa, character designer Yoshihito Hishinuma, and composer Kaoru Wada.
 The cast includes Sara Matsumoto as Towa Higurashi, Mikako Komatsu as Setsuna, and Azusa Tadokoro as Moroha.

 Viz Media announced the rights to digital streaming, EST, and home video release of the series for North and Latin American territories.

 Films

-There are four animated films with original storylines written by Katsuyuki Sumisawa, the writer for the Inuyasha anime series.
-The films were released with English subtitles and dubbed audio tracks on Region 1 DVD by Viz Media.
-Together, the four films have earned over US$20 million in Japanese box offices.
+There are four animated Inuyasha films with original storylines written by Katsuyuki Sumisawa, the writer for the Inuyasha anime series.
+All were released in Japan in the month of December of their respective release years.
+The films were released with English subtitles and dubs on Region 1 DVD by Viz Media.
+Together, the four films have earned over US$20 million at Japanese box offices.

 The first film, Inuyasha the Movie: Affections Touching Across Time, was released in 2001.
 In the film, Inuyasha and his friends confront Menomaru, a demonic moth warrior brought to life by one of the shards.

-In the second film, Inuyasha the Movie: The Castle Beyond the Looking Glass, released in 2002, the group seemingly kills Naraku for good and return to their normal lives, only to encounter a new enemy named Kaguya, a character based on the literature The Tale of the Bamboo Cutter.
+In the second film, Inuyasha the Movie: The Castle Beyond the Looking Glass, released in 2002, the group seemingly kills Naraku for good and returns to their normal lives, only to encounter a new enemy named Kaguya, a character based on the literature The Tale of the Bamboo Cutter.

 The third film, Inuyasha the Movie: Swords of an Honorable Ruler, was released in 2003.
-In it, Inuyasha and Sesshomaru are forced to work together to seal the evil Sō'unga, their father's third sword, when it is awakened from its sheath.
+In it, Inuyasha and Sesshomaru forcefully work together to seal the evil Sō'unga, their father's third sword, when it is awakened from its sheath.

 The fourth and final film, Inuyasha the Movie: Fire on the Mystic Island, was released in 2004.
 It follows Inuyasha and his friends protecting a group of half-demon children from four evil demons on an ancient mystical island.